- Levels Taught:

 -I am NOT a rigid teacher; I am pretty relaxed.

--However, I am VERY adamant about practicing between lessons - no matter what type of instrument you may be learning.
+-Although I am relaxed, I AM very adamant about practicing between lessons - no matter what type of instrument you/your child may be learning.
 It is the only way to improve. :)

--We will ALWAYS begin with a warm-up, we may/may not move into rhythm exercises, possible ear training, music theory, and your music.
+-We will ALWAYS begin with a warm-up, we may/may not move into rhythm exercises, possible ear training, music theory, and the music.

 -The list of all that I teach is on my page, but I teach all wind instruments (woodwind/brass), piano, and voice.
 I also teach acting techniques and improvisation skills.